meain/evil-textobj-tree-sitter/README.md

 (define-key evil-inner-text-objects-map "f" (evil-textobj-tree-sitter-get-textobj "function.inner"))
 ```

-We support multiple textobjects.
-You can find a list of available textobjects at
+We support quite a few textobjects.
+You can find a list of available
+textobjects at
 [nvim-treesitter/nvim-treesitter-textobjects](https://github.com/nvim-treesitter/nvim-treesitter-textobjects#built-in-textobjects).
 We might not have support for all of them as
 [emacs-tree-sitter](https://github.com/ubolonton/emacs-tree-sitter)
-does not support all the same languages as of now.
+does not yet support all the languages as of now.
 As for the list of
 languages that we support you can check the value of
 `evil-textobj-tree-sitter-major-mode-language-alist`.